Valley Hope Church

 Photo by Seth Rogers

 Our community was devastated by the flooding brought by Hurricane Helene.
 People lost their homes, loved ones, and entire livelihoods.
-In addition to meeting immediate needs of meals, basic supplies, water and connection, we are working to rebuild our community.
-Daily, we mobilize volunteers to help with cleaning and rebuilding efforts.
-As people in our community come to us with needs, we connect them with donations of large items and resources.
-We have always been committed to our neighbors and will continue to partner together with those in need as they rebuild in the future.
+Our initial focus was on meeting immediate needs of meals, basic supplies, water and connection.
+We are still meeting immediate needs but our primary focus has shifted to rebuilding our community.
+We mobilize volunteers to help with cleaning and rebuilding efforts daily.
+We are working to meet housing needs as well as connecing people with donations of large items and resources.
+We are partnering with small businesses in the area to help them recover.
+We have always been committed to our neighbors and will continue long-term efforts to rebuild our community.

 We are a small church in Swannanoa, NC (Asheville) dedicated to helping everyone in our local community regardless of race, religion or background.
 Below will be a running update of latest needs.
 However, above all, what we need most is funding so that we will have the flexibility to provide for ever-changing needs throughout our long-term relief effort.
 We are deeply grateful for you and any help you can offer.
 Thank you for standing with us.